VERTIC's National Implementation Measures Programme is currently looking for interns with a start date in mid-November.

 4. Two references (contact details or letters) from former or current professors and/or employers.

-Please send your application by e-mail to Katherine Tajer.
+Please send your application by e-mail to Helen Cummins.
 Preliminary interviews will be conducted by telephone for those applicants who do not live in the London metropolitan area.
 Please note that VERTIC cannot cover interns' relocation or accommodation expenses.